mohamadimed/RAST/README.md

 <h1> Code structure </h1>

-RASt with all its mechanisms is implemented in:
+RAST with all its mechanisms is implemented in:

 The IEEE 802.15.4e-2012 frame format is implemented in: